Baylor Bears football: Art Briles era (2008–2015)

-The 2010 season was a breakthrough for the Baylor Bears.
-Baylor earned an invitation to the Texas Bowl in Houston after finishing the regular season with a 7–5 record, this was their first bowl appearance since 1995.
-In the regular season the Bears victories included Big 12 conference wins over Kansas and Kansas St, as well as road wins over Colorado and Texas.
+The 2010 season marked a breakthrough for the Baylor Bears football program.
+The team concluded the regular season with a 7–5 record, securing an invitation to the Texas Bowl in Houston—their first bowl appearance since 1995.
+During the regular season, Baylor recorded Big 12 Conference victories over Kansas and Kansas State, along with road wins against Colorado and Texas.

 Building on the success of the 2010 team, Baylor began the 2011 season at home with an upset of No. 14 TCU, winners of the previous season's Rose Bowl.
 The Bears also won their next two games before traveling to Kansas State where they lost a tightly contested game by a single point.
 Baylor then defeated Iowa State 49–26 for the first conference win of the year before finishing October by losing two straight on the road, to A&M and eventual conference champion No. 3 Oklahoma State.
 The Bears rebounded to finish the regular season, with five straight victories including a Homecoming win over Missouri, a 31–30 overtime victory at Kansas in which Baylor tied a school record by overcoming a 21-point deficit in the 4th quarter, and the program's first win over No. 5 Oklahoma on a 34-yard touchdown pass from Griffin to Terrance Williams with 8 seconds remaining in the game.
 Baylor concluded November in Dallas playing against Texas Tech in Cowboys Stadium; although Griffin left the game due to a concussion at the half, backup Nick Florence entered the game and led the Bears to a 66–42 victory.
 The Bears finished the regular season at home with a 48–24 victory over No. 22 Texas that propelled the team (9–3, 6–3 Big XII) to the Alamo Bowl with No. 12 and No. 15 BCS and AP rankings respectively, and propelled Griffin to the top of the Heisman Trophy voting; he became the first Baylor player to win the award and the first Baylor player since Don Trull in 1963 to factor significantly in the voting.
 In the Alamo Bowl, the Bears faced the Washington Huskies in what became the second-highest scoring bowl game in history, and the highest-scoring regulation bowl game ever.
 Baylor went up 21–7 early in the game, with Griffin throwing for one touchdown and rushing for another.
 The Huskies roared back with 28 unanswered points, and the teams finished the half with Washington leading 35–24.
 In the second half, with the defenses showing limited ability to cope with the high-powered offenses led by Griffin and Husky QB Keith Price, the teams traded scores.
 The Bears overcame the halftime deficit, going ahead for good 60–56 halfway in the 4th quarter, and Baylor RB Terrance Ganaway tacked on a final 43-yard touchdown run.
 Ganaway finished with 21 carries for 200 yards and 5 TDs and was recognized as the game's offensive MVP.